ZinggJM/GxEPD2/README.md

 ### Full Screen Buffer Support
  - full screen buffer is selected by setting template parameter page_height to display height
- - drawing to full screen buffer is done using Adafruit_GFX methods without picture loop or drawCallback
+ - drawing to full screen buffer can either be done using Adafruit_GFX methods without picture loop or drawCallback
  - and then calling method display()
+ - or by still using the page loop or drawCallback

 ### Low Level Bitmap Drawing Support
  - bitmap drawing support to the controller memory and screen is available: